tanimmahmud/tanimmahmud.github.io/readme.md

 ### Images & Icons

 My images are very low size for optimization reason.
-I All my images are in jpg formet as the .
-Their file sizes were small, just a few 10s of KB.
+I All my images are in jpg formet as their file sizes were small.

-The icons on my About page are the logos of the various services I have accounts with.
  I use [Font Awesome](http://fontawesome.io/), as they have good catalog of logos.
-I sized the logos to 200% size, using `font-size: 200%` in CSS.

 ## Performance

+load time result using google chrome developer tools.

 ### Network